 Specifically, APE plays two roles from risk-sharing perspective.
 First, by exposing agents to the industry risk, it reduces their incentive to take on industry risk.
 Second, it offsets agents' idiosyncratic risk exposure.
 The condition in Corollary 1 shows which of these forces prevails in equilibrium.
-For example, when principals are risk averse and average return to effort and/or industry risk is high, the optimal contracts puts a positive weight on APE (ie., m > 0) so that agents would internalise their tendency to take on too much industry risk.
-By contrast, when principals are close to risk-neutral and average return to effort and/or
+Suppose principals are risk averse and fix $r_P > 0$ .
+When average return to effort and/or industry risk is high, the optimal contracts puts a positive weight on APE (ie., m > 0) so that agents would internalise their tendency to take on too much industry risk.
+By contrast, when average return to effort and/or industry risk is low, the optimal contract puts a negative weight on APE (ie., m < 0) to reduce the agents' idiosyncratic risk exposure.

-16In the standard relative performance model principal observes two signals: a noisy signal of the agent's performance and a second signal that is uninformative about the agent's performance but correlated with the noise term of the first signal.
+&lt;sup>18In the standard relative performance model principal observes two signals: a noisy signal of the agent's performance and a second signal that is uninformative about the agent's performance but correlated with the noise term of the first signal.
 The second signal could be the performance of other agents working on the project but could also be any other information correlated with the signal about the agent's performance.
 When the two signals are positively correlated, the second signal gets a negative weight.
 This is because when the second signal is higher, the principal learns that the noise in the first signal is likely to be high.
 Putting a negative weight on the second signal, allows the principal not to reward the agent for luck.